SPINY RED STAR

 Alaska to southern California and also to the Sea of Okhotsk; 10 to 520 m (33 to 1,716 ft).

 Uncommon.
-Seen fairly often in the Gordon Islands near Port Hardy, BC and in ORANGE SEA PEN beds in Puget Sound.
-Eats a variety of prey, including ORANGE SEA PENS, PINK GORGONIAN CORALS*, PLUMOSE ANEMONES, ORANGE ZOANTHIDS and PINK HYDROCORALS*.
-The tiny, clam-shaped pincers of this species are quite remarkable and diagnostic, easily distinguishing it from the THORNY STAR, which is somewhat similar-looking but which has fewer spines and none of the bivalved pincers.
+Seen fairly often in the Gordon Islands near Port Hardy, BC and in ORANGE SEA PEN (Ptilosarcus gurneyi) beds in Puget Sound.
+Also found in Knight Inlet, BC.
+Eats a variety of prey, including ORANGE SEA PENS, PINK GORGONIAN CORALS (Calcigorgia spiculifera), PLUMOSE ANEMONES (Metridium farcimen), ORANGE ZOANTHIDS (Epizoanthus scotinus) and PINK HYDROCORALS (Allopora verrillii).
+The tiny, clam-shaped pincers of this species are quite remarkable and diagnostic, easily distinguishing it from the THORNY STAR, which is somewhat similar-looking but which has fewer spines and no bivalved pincers.

-This star causes the SWIMMING SEA ANEMONE to react with a dramatic swimming escape response, but I have never seen it actually eating one.
+This star causes the SWIMMING SEA ANEMONES (Stomphia didemon and Stomphia coccinea ) to react with a dramatic swimming escape response, but I have never seen it actually eating either of them.